JourneyPlanner/JourneyPlanner-old/README.md

 ## About The Project

 JourneyPlanner is an innovative tool that makes planning group trips easier.
-Developed by 4 dedicated HTL students (vocational school in Austria), this Vue.js and Supabase project is designed to simplify the organization journeys and ensure a smooth experience for everyone involved.
+Developed by 4 dedicated HTL students (vocational school in Austria), this Vue.js and Supabase project is designed to simplify the organization of journeys and ensure a smooth experience for everyone involved.

 #### Features 🚀